gabriele6/InceptionTube/README.md

 ```
 result = yt.youtubeQuery("funny cats video")
 ```
-NOTE: you need `videos/` and `screens/` folders in the same directory
+NOTE: by default, you need `videos/` and `screens/` folders in the same directory.
 ```
 $ mkdir ./videos
 $ mkdir ./screens
 ```
+You can change the directories by using the setVideoPath and setScreensPath methods.

 ## Non-trivial application